jeromecoupe/webstoemp/_posts/2015-05-12-svg-techniques-workflow.md

 Next up are what I call static design elements.
 A prime example here would be icons that do not need any kind of animation, the type of assets you would previously have handled with iconfonts.

 For those, I currently use external SVG spritemaps that will get cached by browsers and thus only downloaded once.
 They are perfect for a simple icon system.
-As with anythig SVG related these days, the one and only [Sara Soueidan](http://sarasoueidan.com/) has written [a great article on SVG sprites](http://24ways.org/2014/an-overview-of-svg-sprite-creation-techniques/) for the 2014 edition of 24 ways.
+As with anything SVG related these days, the one and only [Sara Soueidan](http://sarasoueidan.com/) has written [a great article on SVG sprites](http://24ways.org/2014/an-overview-of-svg-sprite-creation-techniques/) for the 2014 edition of 24 ways.
 I have settled on referencing an external SVG sprite with `<use>` and IDs (or fragment identifiers).

 Workflow-wise, this is a very simple technique if you already use some kind of build tool (I currently use Gulp).
 The only thing you have to do is to use a plugin called [svg-store](https://github.com/w0rm/gulp-svgstore) and to configure a task similar to this one for the magic to happen.